 ASB’s endeavor to provide optimum air quality for students is an ongoing process that utilizes knowledge, research, and best practices from around the world.
 Purifying indoor air by three-stage HEPA filtration, monitoring indoor air quality with real-time sensors, enclosing the play areas and recreational spaces, and having more than 50,000 live indoor plants including green walls are some of the initiatives that ensure the best possible indoor air quality within the school campuses.

-ASB measures and monitors air quality across its three campuses in real time using the latest technologies to take pre-emptive and corrective actions as needed.
+ASB measures and monitors air quality across all its campuses in real time using the latest technologies to take pre-emptive and corrective actions as needed.
 You can view the latest updates and comparisons between outdoor and indoor air qualities at each of the campuses in the next tabs.

 Unfortunately we sometimes get poor air quality in Mumbai.
 Generally this occurs between October and March, the cooler months of the year.
 At ASB we monitor the AQI (Air Quality Index) using the published US Consulate AQI readings every hour when students are participating in school or other on campus activities, or when they are involved in activities in the wider Mumbai area.
 These readings inform our decisions about when outdoor activities need to be modified or cancelled.